Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 Dynamic Virtual Tunnel Interface Life Cycle

-IPsec profiles define policy for DVTIs.
+IPsec profiles define the policy for DVTIs.
 The dynamic interface is created at the end of IKE Phase 1 and IKE Phase 1.5.
 The interface is deleted when the IPsec session to the peer is closed.
 The IPsec session is closed when both IKE and IPsec SAs to the peer are deleted.

 Routing with IPsec Virtual Tunnel Interfaces

-How to Configure IPsec Virtual Tunnel Interface
+How to Configure IPsec Virtual Tunnel Interfaces

 Configuring Static IPsec Virtual Tunnel Interfaces